-one page.
+- Abstract/Executive summary

+Write a concise summary of your project, including the objectives, methods, major findings, and conclusions.
+Keep it within one page.

+- Introduction

 Introduce your project and its background.

-Clearly state the problem or research question you aimed to address.
+Clearly state the problem or research

-findings, and conclusions.
-Keep it within
+question you aimed to address.

-- Literature review Summarise the relevant literature and studies that support your project.
-Provide context and establish the significance of your work. - Methodology Briefly describe the experimental design, measurements, and data collection methods.
+- Summarise the relevant literature and studies that support your project.
+Provide context and establish the significance of your work.

+- Methodology

+Briefly describe the experimental design, measurements, and data collection methods.
 Refer to the appendix for the detailed procedures.